 All Students who are accepted as Special Students must take and pass the First Year Law Students' Examination (FYLSX) given by the Committee of Bar Examiners of the State Bar of California before advancing to the second year of Law School, regardless of the school's accreditation status.
-For more information, visit the CBE at https://www.calbar.ca.gov/Admissions/Examinations/First-Year-Law-Students-Examination.
+For more information, visit calbar.ca.gov/Admissions/Examinations/First-Year-Law-Students-Examination.